tsykoduk/Mjolnir/README.md

     program: ruby ./killtheweb.rb start $TARGETS --workers=$WORKERS --length=$LENGTH

-Each dyno should spin up `$WORKERS` assaults on the endpoints provided, giving a max of about 6000 RPM per dyno assuming you are returning requests quickly.
+Each dyno should spin up `$WORKERS` assaults on the endpoints provided.
+From my testing on 1x dyno, each worker will generate about 500 RPM, and 12 should safely fit on a 1x dyno.
+I have not tested on 2x or Px dynos, so YMMV.

 Example: